BarryPercy/dailymafia-frontend/README.md

   - Register/Login with JWT
   - Investigation into Authentication with discord users.
 - Lobby Creation with a host user and logged in users.
 Potentially updated live via socket.io.
+- Game of Mafia
   - Game lobby Chat using socket.io
   - Game randomization e.g. deciding which players are the mafia/cop/vigilante/doctor.
   - Monitoring whether players are away/ready to keep playing.
   - Facilitating player input and showing the results of their actions e.g. which players have died overnight.
 - Game History to view results and player performance.
 - Forum for game or off-topic discussion.
 - Database structure for statistics of each player and game.
+- Section to view statistics on the website to show player performance/rankings.

 ## Author
 ### Barry Percy